Social Work Continuing Education (SWCE) has been defined as those formalized activities

 b.
 Clock hour credit will be given for the

 actual number of hours in attendance.

 c.
-In-service training can be provided by
+In-service training provided by

 the employer using presenters from the staff or